-Bertram says there should be an engagement experience work group focused on keeping the interest of people who were going to spend a day attending sessions and meeting people at a physical event.
+The engagement experience work group focused on keeping the interest of people who had planned to spend a day attending sessions and meeting people at a physical event.

-“Streaming content is relatively easy, but how do you build in two-way interaction?” says Stuart Frank, Director of Strategic Events Asia Pacific.
+“Streaming content is relatively easy, but how do you build in two-way interaction?” asks Stuart Frank, Director, Strategic Events Asia Pacific.

-Alena Fereday, a Community Cloud solution engineer with Salesforce who helped create the digital experience provides this tip: “For people wanting to try something similar, we suggest building a working experience quickly so you have time to refine it.
-It made all the difference.”
+“For people wanting to try something similar, we suggest building a working experience quickly so you have time to refine it.
+It made all the difference.” says Alena Fereday, a Community Cloud solution engineer who helped create the digital experience.

-Social media can also share highlights and preserve an element of two-way, live interaction.
-Although we didn’t get to it for the Sydney event, our social team is working to add interactive activities such as contests, Q&As, polls, and other fun moments into the mix.
+Social media can also share highlights and preserve an element of two-way, live interaction, as do activities such as contests, Q&As, polls and other fun moments.

-Finally, when you are pivoting events, remember to consider your sales team.
-The in-person event was a significant opportunity for them to gain new leads, connect with existing accounts, and win new deals.
-But now what?
-It’s important to keep them in the loop so they can plan accordingly.
+Finally, consider your sales team.
+The in-person event was a significant opportunity to gain new leads, connect with existing accounts and win new deals, so it’s important to keep the sales leaders and reps in the loop so they can plan accordingly.

 You can hold briefings and post updates on internal channels.
-Build slides and renderings that replicate what you’d see on screen so the sales team knows what the event will look like.
+Build slides and renderings that replicate what you’d see on screen so the sales team knows what the event will look like and can speak confidently about what people can expect on the day.
 Record a quick one-minute explainer video to give employees a chance to sample the experience.
 And demonstrate the production quality so sales can relay progress to their clients.